West Harbour, Helsinki

-West Harbour (Länsisatama, Västra hamnen) is a passenger and cargo harbour in the Jätkäsaari district of Helsinki, Finland, in the southwestern part of the Helsinginniemi peninsula.
+The West Harbour (Länsisatama, Västra hamnen) is a passenger and cargo harbour in the Jätkäsaari district of Helsinki, Finland, in the southwestern part of the Helsinginniemi peninsula.
 The Länsisatama harbour area also includes the Munkkisaaren laituri pier on the west side of Munkkisaari, used by cruiseliners.
 The harbour is operated by the Port of Helsinki.

+The West Harbour is one of the two passenger harbours in the central part of the city of Helsinki: the South Harbour around the Market Square is also used for passenger traffic.

-It has two passenger terminals: West Terminal 1 (Länsiterminaali 1, Västra terminalen 1) and West Terminal 2, which opened in February 2017.
+The West Harbour has two passenger terminals: West Terminal 1 (Länsiterminaali 1, Västra terminalen 1) and West Terminal 2, which opened in February 2017.
 West Terminal 1 is used mainly by passenger ships from Helsinki to Saint Petersburg.
 West Terminal 2 is specialised in fast scheduled traffic to Tallinn, Estonia.
-As of 2013, Tallink and Eckerö Line operate routes to Tallinn, and St. Peter Line to Saint Petersburg.
+As of 2024, Tallink and Eckerö Line operate routes to Tallinn.

+The West Terminal 1 will be demolished and replaced with a new passenger terminal with construction beginning in 2025 and planned to end in 2028.
+After the new terminal is completed, the West Harbour will have five places for ships to dock.